liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/best-practices-for-sql-server-in-a-sharepoint-server-farm.md

 We recommend that you continuously monitor SQL Server storage and performance to make sure that each production database server is adequately handling the load put on it.
 Additionally, continuous monitoring enables you to establish benchmarks that you can use for resource planning.

 Take a comprehensive view of resource monitoring.
-Do not limit monitoring to resources that are specific to SQL Server.
+Don't limit monitoring to resources that are specific to SQL Server.
 It is equally important to track the following resources on computers that are running SQL Server: CPU, memory, cache/hit ratio, and the I/O subsystem.

 When one or more of the server resources seems slow or overburdened, consider the following performance guidelines based on the current and projected workload.